Virgin Atlantic adding comfy lounge-style booths onto new planes | Mapped

 — virginatlantic (@VirginAtlantic) September 2, 2021

-Flyers travelling between Heathrow in the UK and Orlando, Florida, will be the first to experience the newest aircraft (and The Booth), with the first flight currently scheduled for December 2021.
+Flyers traveling between Heathrow in the UK and Orlando, Florida, will be the first to experience the newest aircraft (and The Booth), with the first flight currently scheduled for December 2021.

 Other leisure destinations, including Barbados, will receive the new aircraft later in 2022.